instantgis/instant-gis-cms/site/content/post/brewing-chemex.md

 ---
-title: The evolution of GIS adoption in orhanizations
+title: The evolution of GIS adoption in organizations
 date: 2017-01-04T15:04:10.000Z
 description: >
   Many organizations are turning to GIS.
 In the beginning there is GIS software